PeterThramkrongart/cds-language-portfolio/assignments/assignment-3/README.md

 By default, the bash script runs the analysis on all the data and uses all available cores.
 This may not by an option for you.
 Therefore, you have to run the analysis manually:

 **Step 1: Clone repository**

-- open a Linux terminal
+- Open a Linux terminal

 - Navigate the destination of the repository

-- run the following command
+- Run the following command:

 ```console
  git clone https://github.com/PeterThramkrongart/cds-language-portfolio.git
 ```

 **step 2: Set up the environment and activate it:**

-- Navigate to the folder "assignment-3".
+- Navigate to the folder "assignment-3":

 ```console
 cd assignments/assignment-3
 ```
 - We have written a bash script _create_sentiment_analysis_venv.sh_ to set up a virtual environment:

 ```console
 bash create_sentiment_analysis_venv.sh